PACO 603 Premarital and Marital Counseling

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each forum.
 Each thread must be at least 300 words and must demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 1 other classmates’ threads.
 Each reply must be at least 250 words.
 The thread and reply should use at least one scholarly source.
 (CLO: A, B, C)

-One of the needs in churches today is to provide Biblical and professional pre-engaged counseling for couples who are dating but are not engaged.
-They might express a desire to process issues in their relationship without the pressure that engagement brings.
-As a Christian Counselor you will want to encourage the couple to find God’s prefect plan for them as a couple or as individuals (Phil 1:9-11, Eph 1:8b-10).
-This set of assignments is not about securing a smooth future engagement for the couple but allowing them freedom to examine the possibility of such.
+One of the needs in churches today is to provide Biblical and professional pre-engagement counseling for couples who are dating but are not engaged.
+Dating couples might express a desire to process issues in their relationship without the pressure that engagement brings.
+As a future Pastoral Counselor, your goal is to encourage couples to find God’s perfect plan for them as a couple or as individuals (Phil 1:9-11, Eph 1:8b-10).
+Thus, the Pre-Engagement Counseling Plan consists of a set of assignments which will help you expand your knowledge about pre-engagement pastoral counseling, understand key issues affecting dating couples, and develop a plan for counseling dating couples that targets specific issues.

 (CLO: A, B, C)